-A fall: There was a fall of the price of the energy bulbs in 2010 which was less than $5.
+A fall: There was a fall in the price of the energy bulbs in 2010 which was less than $5.

 A decline: A decline occurred after June and the production reached to 200/day for the next three months.

-A decrease: After the initial four years, the company’s share price increased and there was a decrease of the loss it was bearing.
+A decrease: After the initial four years, the company’s share price increased, and there was a decrease in the bearish market.